thementat42/Manganese/README.md

 ## Testing Framework

-The [tests](/tests) directory contains tests for all parts of the compiler.
+The [tests](/tests) directory contains tests for the portions of the compiler up to IR generation.
 The tests take in short snippets of Manganese code (as a string) and check if the output is as expected.
 The tests use a simple [testrunner class](/tests/testrunner.h) which tracks success and failure.

 The tests can be run using the [tests-main.cpp](/tests-main.cpp) file in the root directory.
 The file uses a unity built to run the tests (because I was too lazy to setup a second CMake).
 To run the test suite, first compile the tests-main file: